-- An extract of HV and LV switchgear asset data was taken from TasNetworks' spatial data warehouse for: - overhead switchgear - Records for switchgear installed in ground mounted substations and switching stations was sourced from the 'Ground mounted substations database'. - For kiosk mounted (including pad-mounted transformers) and ground outdoor/chamber mounted switchgear that was included in the time series the volumes only included switchgear with a known installation date.
-For this reason the total number of switches and circuit breakers reported for ground mounted substations in the time series does not match the number of 'switchgear' reported in 2.8. - All switchgear was categorised by voltage and type into required categories for the RIN as advised by subject matter experts, and then consolidated into the RIN template.
+- An extract of HV and LV switchgear asset data was taken from TasNetworks' volume dashboards for overhead switchgear which combine SAP and GIS data. - Records for switchgear installed in ground mounted substations and switching stations was sourced from the 'Ground mounted substations database'. - For kiosk mounted (including pad-mounted transformers) and ground outdoor/chamber mounted switchgear that was included in the time series the volumes only included switchgear with a known installation date.
+For this reason the total number of switches and circuit breakers reported for ground mounted substations in the time series does not match the number of 'switchgear' reported in 2.8.

+All switchgear was categorised by voltage and type into required categories for the RIN as advised by subject matter experts, and then consolidated into the RIN template.